miles-escobar/miles_escobar_project2/README.md

 Translate written word that describes community, into a visually appealing and smooth website, using a variety of animations to give words value and meaning.

 ## Acknowledgment
 Here is one source that heavily influenced my final page for this project.
+The exact css text animation that was used is credited to Lucas Bebber, who made the "Squiggly Text" animation.

 https://www.sliderrevolution.com/resources/css-text-animation/